gbadev-org/gbadev-org.github.io/docs/getting-started.md

+---
+title: Getting started
+---

 # Getting started in GBAdev

 Welcome to GBAdev!
 If you have decided to try to develop something for the GBA and you're completely lost, this guide is for you.
 Note that this will only mention the most popular and recommended options.
-Check [gbadev resources](https://gbadev.net/resources.html) for a long list about many relevant toolkits and libraries you can use!
+Check [gbadev resources](resources.md) for a long list about many relevant toolkits and libraries you can use!

 ## Developing your game